How To Avoid Scheduling Disasters At Your Nigerian Event (Pro Tips For Smooth Planning)

 Avoid performer and guest speaker clashes with early planning and clear communication in Nigeria.

-2. Confirm Their Availability Twice!
+2. Confirm Their Availability Twice (Yes, Twice!)

 3. Put Everything in Writing

-Date and time of performance/speech
+- Date and time of their performance/speech

-Venue address and backup contact
+- Venue address and a backup contact number

-Agreed length of time on stage
+- Agreed duration on stage

-4. Stagger Performance Times to Avoid Overlap
+4. Stagger Performance Times

-5. Share the Final Programme with Everyone
+5. Share the Final Programme with EVERYONE

-6. Assign a Dedicated Liaison
+6. Assign a Dedicated Liaison for VIPs

-7. Be Ready for Plan B
+7. Always Have a Plan B

 Conclusion